 2013 Chevrolet Impala Review

-The 2013 Chevrolet Impala offers plenty of power and a large trunk.
+The 2013 Chevrolet Impala offers plenty of power and a large trunk, reviewers say.
 However, the Impala also disappoints critics with its basic interior and uninspiring handling.

-Auto reviewers approve of the 2013 Chevrolet Impala’s powerful V6 engine and smooth-shifting six-speed automatic transmission, both of which debuted in the 2012 model.
-The Impala’s 18/30 mpg fuel economy also earns positive comments from critics.
-However, if you’re seeking a fuel-efficient affordable large car, the 2013 Impala still trails most of its rivals.
+Test drivers approve of the Impala’s powerful V6 engine and smooth-shifting six-speed automatic transmission, both of which debuted in the 2012 model.
+The Impala’s 18/30 mpg fuel economy also earns positive comments from reviewers.
+However, if you’re seeking a fuel-efficient affordable large car, the Chevrolet Impala still trails most of its rivals.
 Competitors like the Buick LaCrosse eAssist, Chrysler 300 and Hyundai Azera all use less fuel than the Impala.
 Additionally, auto writers agree that the Chevy Impala could strike a better balance between ride comfort and handling.
 They say that while the Impala’s comfort-tuned suspension excels on the highway, its cumbersome handling keeps the Impala from being much fun to drive.
 The 2013 Impala also falls short with safety ratings that are lower than most cars in the class.

 - "Driving the 2013 Chevy Impala is about as straightforward as it gets, but competitors such as the Ford Taurus, Chrysler 300, Toyota Avalon and the Nissan Maxima all offer a higher degree of style and sophistication." -- Kelley Blue Book